yarikoptic/dependabot-core/README.md

 This is a "meta" gem, that simply depends on all the others.
 If you want to automatically include support for all languages, you can just include this gem and you'll get all you need.

-## Profiling

-You can profile a dry-run by passing the `--profile` flag when running it, or tag an rspec test with `:profile`.
-This will generate a `stackprof-<datetime>.dump` file in the `tmp/` folder, and you can generate a flamegraph from this by running:
-`stackprof --d3-flamegraph tmp/stackprof-<data or spec name>.dump > tmp/flamegraph.html`.

 ## Why is this public?